 Are you a recent graduate of a beauty school?
 Congratulations!
 Or perhaps you’ve been working in the beauty business for a while, and it’s just time for a change.
 We are here to help arm you with the information you need to put that beauty education to work and find jobs that are right for you.
 From job placement services, to networking in the business, to writing a resume, Beauty Schools Directory has assembled a great job-hunting resource for you.
 If you are just getting started and scoping out the job outlook for this business, use the search box to the right to find schools near you and take the first step.

 Jump to Your Question:

 - Will beauty schools help me find a job after I graduate?

 - How do I find a beauty school's graduation rate, dropout rate or job placement rate?

-- What other resources can help me network in the beauty industry?
+- How can I network in the beauty business to find work?

 - Will my salon or spa employer provide my tools and beauty products, or do I supply my own?

 Cosmetology schools have a strong incentive to help graduates get placed in jobs after they graduate, so many beauty schools and cosmetology schools do offer cosmetology job placement services for their recent graduates.
 Our survey of 70 cosmetology schools found that 92.6% of them offer some type of career placement services.

 Most schools will at least have a job bulletin board on campus that shares recent openings in the area.
 Many of the beauty educators and school owners also maintain relationships with salons and other beauty businesses in the community, and try to connect their soon-to-be graduates at salons that have job openings available.
 Some schools even have a job placement coach at their school to help counsel you on careers, interviewing, networking, job fairs and more.
 Some schools (like Aveda, for example) are also connected with specific salon chains, which could give you a leg up if you’re a graduate from their schools.